Barium thiocyanate

 Barium thiocyanate refers to salts of the formula Ba(SCN)2.xH2O.
 Both an anhydrous salt and a trihydrate are known.
 The anhydrous salt is hygroscopic.
 The trihydrate is soluble in most alcohols but insoluble in simple alkanes.
-Barium thiocyanate is used in dyeing textiles and in some photographic solutions.
-But because of its toxicity, it has limited uses.
+Barium thiocyanate is used in dyeing textiles and in some photographic solutions; however, due to its toxicity, it has limited uses.

 Preparation and structure

 Barium thiocyanate is prepared by mixing barium hydroxide and ammonium thiocyanate in water.